SRGSSR/pillarbox-monitoring-infra/README.md

   allow access to GitHub Action for specific repositories and operations. **This applies to both dev and prod environments**.
 You can switch between workspaces (as mentioned earlier) to deploy infrastructure in either the dev or prod account.
-- [22-bastion][app]: Configures a bastion host for secure remote access and management of the OpenSearch cluster. **This applies to both dev and prod environments**.
-You can switch between workspaces (as mentioned earlier) to deploy infrastructure in either the dev or prod account.

 ### System Flow Overview